raedahgroup/godcr-old/status.md

 - To circumvent the issue(s) identified above, the `--sync` flag should be used when issuing godcr commands on cli e.g. `godcr send --sync` or `godcr --sync send`.
 Alternatively, you can set `sync=1` or `sync=true` in `godcr.conf` to always perform a blockchain sync before performing any wallet operation.
 - Also, `godcr --sync` can be run alone, without any command to perform a blockchain sync at any time.
 - The above concerns do not apply if godcr is _properly_ configured to perform wallet operations using dcrwallet rpc.

+### Send and send custom
+- May get `wallet.NetworkBackend: Decred network is unreachable` error when using dcrlibwallet; run the command with `--sync` to successfully send funds
+- When using dcrlibwallet, successful send transactions do not get published to the blockchain immediately.
+The sending account is debited, but the recipient doesn't get the funds until after a while.
+There's no solution for this at this time.
+It is possible (but not confirmed) that running `godcr --sync` after a send transaction could ensure the transaction gets published to the blockchain.